-The Perseus Catalog marks the first collaboration in this area and the first source for scholarly data added to VIAF.
+The Perseus Catalog and the Syriac Reference Portal mark the first collaboration in this area and the first sources for scholarly data added to VIAF.
 Scholars benefit by receiving VIAF URIs as persistent identifiers for the names they contribute that they can then use in their own databases, linked data applications, scholarly discourse, and name disambiguation in multinational collaborations.
 VIAF represents a resource for disseminating scholarly research on names beyond scholars’ own communities.
 Both scholarly societies and libraries benefit because VIAF is enriched by name authority data which would not otherwise be contributed by national libraries.

-OCLC has launched this activity by adding the Greek names—with Greek and sometimes Arabic script forms— from the Perseus Catalog.
+OCLC has launched this activity by adding the Greek names—with Greek and sometimes Arabic script forms—from the Perseus Catalog and the Syriac names—with Syriac and Arabic script forms, and other language forms—from the Syriac Reference Portal.
 Additional scholarly communities with databases are invited to contact OCLC to discuss the possibility of also contributing their names to VIAF.

 All VIAF contributors to date have been national libraries and other library agencies.
 Scholars have a stronger affiliation with their discipline than with any one institution.
 Moreover, some minority languages do not have an agency such as a national library committed to supporting their documentation needs.
 This activity provides a path for domain experts to contribute their research in the form of authority data to enrich the information already in VIAF.
 Scholarly projects are often international in scope.
 Contributing to VIAF makes the data available globally.
 Since VIAF supports Unicode, scholars can contribute names in scripts that are not represented in the MARC 21 character set that is used in the LC/NACO Authority File.

 Many scholarly projects in the digital humanities are already relying on VIAF for authority control and to anchor Linked Open Data.
-The Syriac Reference Portal, focusing on Syriac texts written during the Roman Empire and Fihrist, a union catalog of Islamic manuscripts hosted in the United Kingdom, have adopted VIAF URIs as the best method for authority control and to link to other data sets.
+Fihrist, a union catalog of Islamic manuscripts hosted in the United Kingdom, has adopted VIAF URIs as the best method for authority control and to link to other data sets.
 Similarly, the Digital Classicist Wiki has recognized VIAF by including it as a resource for "Very Clean URIs."

-Adding the names and Greek, and Arabic script forms from the Perseus Catalog to VIAF will demonstrate the benefits of tapping scholarly expertise to enhance and add to name authorities represented in VIAF.
+Adding the names and Greek, Arabic Syriac and other script forms from the Perseus Catalog and the Syriac Reference Portal to VIAF will demonstrate the benefits of tapping scholarly expertise to enhance and add to name authorities represented in VIAF.
 The number of “alternate names” associated with VIAF clusters that include scholars’ contributions will increase, with scripts that are not yet represented.
 This activity will promote the use of VIAF persistent IDs in scholarly communities.

 VIAF can provide part of the cyberinfrastructure for digital humanities, a standard way for linking and querying data, a need identified by The American Council of Learned Societies’ national Commission on Cyberinfrastructure.